aswin-krishna-m/ADBMS_LAB/ADBMSProject/README.md

 - User Authentication: Users can register, login, and logout.
 - Task Management: Users can add new tasks, update existing tasks, delete tasks, and mark tasks as completed.
 - Real-time Task Display: Tasks are displayed with their completion status and the time left for completion.
-- Responsive Design: The web application is responsive and works well on different screen sizes.

 ## Technologies Used